budbjames/jquerymobilebookrepos/README.md

 * <a href="/jquerymobilecookbook/book/blob/master/1-jquery-mobile-basics/readme.md">Chapter 1 - jQuery Mobile Basics</a>
   * <a href="/jquerymobilecookbook/book/blob/master/1-jquery-mobile-basics/recipe-1.adoc">1 - Who this book is for</a>
-  * <a href="/jquerymobilecookbook/book/blob/master/1-jquery-mobile-basics/recipe-2.adoc">2 - What are jQuery and jQuery Mobile?</a>
+  * <a href="/jquerymobilecookbook/book/blob/master/1-jquery-mobile-basics/recipe-2.adoc">2 - What are jQuery?</a>
   * <a href="/jquerymobilecookbook/book/blob/master/1-jquery-mobile-basics/recipe-3.adoc">3 - What is jQuery Mobile?</a>
   * <a href="/jquerymobilecookbook/book/blob/master/1-jquery-mobile-basics/recipe-4.adoc">4 - Including jQuery and jQuery Mobile in an HTML Page</a>
   * <a href="/jquerymobilecookbook/book/blob/master/1-jquery-mobile-basics/recipe-5.adoc">5 - jQuery Mobile - WebPages and Applications</a>